 Good as these wines can be, however, they have yet to reach the heights of their German peers.

 Top producers include Auburn, Felton Road, Framingham, Greywacke, Neudorf, Pegasus Bay and Pyramid Valley.

-Good producers include 13th Street, Cave Spring Cellars and Henry of Pelham in Canada’s Niagara Peninsula, and Wild Goose in British Columbia; Charles Smith and Chateau Ste Michelle in Washington State; Anthony Road, Dr Konstantin Frank, Falling Man, Hermann J Wiemer, Lamoreaux Landing and Red Newt in Finger Lakes, New York State; Black Star Farms and Chateau Grand Traverse in Michigan; Brooks in Oregon; and Kick-On Ranch, Navarro, Smith Madrone, Stony Hill and Tatomer in California.
+Good producers include: 13th Street, Cave Spring Cellars and Henry of Pelham in Canada’s Niagara Peninsula.
+Wild Goose in British Columbia.
+Charles Smith and Chateau Ste Michelle in Washington State.
+Anthony Road, Dr Konstantin Frank, Falling Man, Hermann J Wiemer, Lamoreaux Landing and Red Newt in Finger Lakes, New York State.
+Black Star Farms and Chateau Grand Traverse in Michigan.
+Brooks in Oregon.
+Kick-On Ranch, Navarro, Smith Madrone, Stony Hill and Tatomer in California.